NathanBaulch/terraform-provider-elasticsearch/docs/resources/opensearch_audit_config.md

 Audit config lets you configure the security plugin audit log settings.
 See the guide https://opensearch.org/docs/latest/security-plugin/audit-logs/index/ and AWS specific information https://docs.aws.amazon.com/opensearch-service/latest/developerguide/audit-logs.html.

 Note that when using with a managed AWS OpenSearch cluster, some values and  permutations are not allowed, and will result in a HTTP 409 (Conflict) error being returned.
-See the comments in the example below for some know scenario's where this may occur.
+See the comments in the example below for some known scenarios where this may occur.

 ## Example Usage

 ```terraform